 - Which is more important in choosing a career, money or happiness?
 Why?

 - People often make judgments about others based on first impressions.
 Describe a time that you did this.
 Do you think this is a good practice?
 Were your judgments accurate or inaccurate?

-- Some people believe that the way a person dresses and presents him or herself tells us a lot about his or her character.
+- Some people believe that the way a person dresses and presents themselves tells us a lot about their character.
 Do you believe this is true?
 Give examples.

 - What one invention in the world do you believe has had the greatest impact on life today?